molnara/crimson-veil/DEVELOPMENT_GUIDE.md

 - Atmospheric without being oppressive

 ### Avoid These Anti-Patterns
-- ❌ Punishing difficulty (not Dark Souls, not survival horror)
+- âŒ Punishing difficulty (not Dark Souls, not survival horror)
-- ❌ Overwhelming UI/systems (keep it simple and clean)
+- âŒ Overwhelming UI/systems (keep it simple and clean)
-- ❌ Tedious grinding (gathering should feel satisfying, not repetitive)
+- âŒ Tedious grinding (gathering should feel satisfying, not repetitive)
-- ❌ Complex crafting trees (Valheim-simple, not Factorio-complex)
+- âŒ Complex crafting trees (Valheim-simple, not Factorio-complex)
-- ❌ Time pressure mechanics (let player explore at their own pace)
+- âŒ Time pressure mechanics (let player explore at their own pace)

 ## Version Control Notes